ssc-sp/datahub-portal/Dockerfiles/README.md

 ## Prerequisites

 * Docker 24+
-* Network access to NuGet feeds used by the repo
+* Network access to NuGet feeds used by the repository
 * If using JFrog-hosted Chainguard mirrors, you’ll need an **Artifactory login** (see below)

 > **Why not `COPY . .`?** This monorepo has many projects.
 We only copy the Portal and its referenced projects to keep the image (and build context) smaller and to avoid restoring/building unrelated code.